thruthesky/easy/firebase/extensions/easy-extension/README.md

 ## Overview

-- When a document is created under the `easy_commands` collection,
+- When a document is created under the `easy-commands` collection,
   - The firebase background function will execute the comamnd specified in `{ command: ... }`.

-- The `easy_commands` collection should be protected by security rules for the adming-create-only permission.
+- The `easy-commands` collection should be protected by security rules for the adming-create-only permission.

 ## Command list